The ACM has several Student Interest Groups to get involved with:

 Game Development is our SIG to learn how to make games!
 This is a fun club to get started in game programming, game design, game art, or advance your skills.

 Cyber Defense: We go over topics such as hardening Linux and Windows, best computer practices, and Over the Wire exercises.
 One of our main focuses is the CCDC team competition.
-The team competes as a blue team defending a network of systems against a group of professional red team players.
-In 2021 the team placed 1st at state qualifiers and 4th in the region.

 Game Development: In our meetings we help each other code, design, and create to learn the game development process and hopefully have a fun project to show for it.